 So why is NPS interesting to recruitment?

 Just like with loyalty, putting hard numbers around your candidate experience is notoriously difficult.
+It’s also incredibly important – as our candidate experience impact calculator demonstrates.

 Using the NPS model – very simple format, a single dip-stick metric – we believe it’s possible to create an accurate candidate experience measure.
 We’re calling it NXS – Net Experience Score.